Women in Yemen: Women's rights in the People's Democratic Republic of Yemen (South Yemen: 1967–1990)

 Following the eviction of British colonial forces in November 1967, the leadership of Yemen's revolutionary National Liberation Front (NLF) installed a progressive Marxist government based in Aden, the former seat of colonial power in South Yemen.
+Women had been involved in the revolution as both political and military operatives, and this involvement contributed to the standing of women in the PDRY.
 At the outset of the post-colonial period, the NLF leadership recognized pervasive gender discrimination as a serious handicap which would invariably hinder the progressive development of an egalitarian society.
-In an attempt to rectify the situation, the 1970 constitution of the PDRY guaranteed that: It shall work for the widest participation of Yemeni women in economic, social and political life and the raising of their educational, cultural, vocational, and technical capabilities.
+The 1970 constitution of the PDRY guaranteed that: It shall work for the widest participation of Yemeni women in economic, social and political life and the raising of their educational, cultural, vocational, and technical capabilities.
 It shall struggle vigorously for the purpose of affirming and protecting the rights guaranteed to women by the constitution and the laws on the basis of parity with men.

 Women were also granted the right to vote immediately following independence from Great Britain in 1967.
-In practice however, women remained chronically underrepresented in the PDRY government.
-It quickly became apparent to the leadership of the revolutionary regime, particularly Abdul Fattah Ismail, that legislation alone would not be able to elevate the status of Yemen's women.
+In practice however, women remained chronically underrepresented in the PDRY government; the first woman to serve in parliament was in 1990.

 Nevertheless, these developments represented a remarkable step forward for women residing in South Yemen.
 In fact, these rights extended into the private sphere, in particular regarding the regulation of marriage.
 For example, the 1974 Family Law outlines marriage as "a contract between a man and a woman, equal in rights and responsibilities, made on the basis of mutual understanding and respect."
 Helen Lackner points out that "Along with the Tunisian Family Code, this law is the most progressive to be found in any Arab state."

-While a stark contrast between Aden and the conservative countryside often dictated the pace of change, such laws provided the legal infrastructure necessary to promote a revolutionary reorganization of society in accordance with the fundamental principle of gender equality, and social egalitarianism more generally.
+Such laws provided the legal infrastructure necessary to promote a revolutionary reorganization of society in accordance with the fundamental principle of gender equality, and social egalitarianism more generally.
 Furthermore, the P.D.R.Y. attempted to mobilize women in rural areas through the creation of the General Union of Yemeni Women, which was responsible for protecting and promoting the interests of women.
 The women's union provided literacy courses and vocational training, while in a broader sense setting an example for society that women can and "should be encouraged to participate fully and equally in society."

+Women interviewed in 2010 and 2018 about how conditions had changed since unification in 1990 said that the PDRY was a better time for women.